Example 10-4: Insect Data Section

 - \(X_3\) = Width of the aedeagus (reproductive organ)

 We have ten individuals of each species to make up training data.
-Data on these ten individuals of each species is used to estimate the model parameters which we will use in linear score function.
+Data on these ten individuals of each species are used to estimate the model parameters which we will use in the linear score function.

 Our objective is to obtain a classification rule for identifying the insect species from these three variables.